2+1 road: Romania

 The 2+1 road format in Romania often refers to sections, usually on steep inclines, where there is another lane, designed to be used by slow vehicles to avoid congestion when going uphill.

 The first 2+1 "alternative" road opened between Lazaret and Turnul Spart in 2018 on the Olt Valley section of the DN7.
 This section lacks cable barriers, but provisions have been made to install one, if needed.
 The next 2+1 road section to open will be between Sinești and Movilița on the DN2.
 The DN2 is currently configured as a 13 m wide road with emergency lanes, in the same style as 13 m wide roads in Sweden, however, drivers improperly use the emergency lanes, leading to the current high number of crashes.

 Once the roadworks will be completed, the 2+1 road is supposed to reduce the number of crashes, but it will lack the essential cable barrier.
 This is because the only cable barrier installed in Romania, at Afumați on the same DN2 was damaged because the lanes were too close to it and a truck hit it, but instead, the Romanian Roads Administration (CNADNR) blamed the "unsafety" of the barrier.

 Russia

 Some federal roads use the 2+1 design.
 The length of overtaking sections is 400 to 3,000 metres.
-Unlike in Western Europe, the majority of Russian 2+1 roads are not equipped with barriers.
-The most well-known example of a 2+1 is the M-10 road section between Tver and Novgorod oblast.
-This 2+1 is particularly popular in Krasnodar Kraj and Sakhalin Island.
+Unlike in Western Europe, the majority of Russian 2+1 roads are not equipped with barriers and have a mediocre quality of the road surface.
+The most well-known example of a 2+1 is the M-10 road section between Tver and Novgorod Oblast.
+Other than that, the 2+1 roads are particularly popular in Krasnodar Krai and Sakhalin Oblast.